It will always be Pentecost in the church,

 through her pastors,

-through her very life. — Blessed Archbishop Oscar Romero from “The Violence of Love”
+through her very life. — Saint Oscar Romero from “The Violence of Love”

 The Church is alive.
 We — you and me and all of us who dare to call Jesus “Lord” — are the living Body of Christ on earth.
 We are the hands of Christ reaching out to comfort, to heal, to feed, to sacrifice for those in bondage.
 We are the feet of Christ — always on the move, always bearing the message of love and mercy and repentance, always walking beside the poor and the forgotten and the brokenhearted.
 We are the heart of Christ — overflowing with compassion and brimming with hope.

-- Come, Holy Spirit.
 Pentecost is the perfect time to learn a new prayer to the Holy Spirit.
-Some examples include the Litany of the Holy Spirit, Act of Consecration to the Holy Spirit, Novena of the Holy Spirit, or the Veni, Sancte Spiritus.
+Some examples include the Litany of the Holy Spirit, Act of Consecration to the Holy Spirit, Novena to the Holy Spirit, or the Veni, Sancte Spiritus.

-- Let them eat cake.
 Pentecost is the birthday of the Church.
-Therefore, you need cake (ok … there’s no official obligation to have cake, but still … CAKE).
+Therefore, you need cake (okay … there’s no official obligation to have cake, but still … CAKE).
 This is our family favorite.
 Hint: Strawberries look a lot like tongues of fire.

-- Happy (Belated) Mother’s Day.
 Since today is the birthday of the Church, let’s wish our Blessed Mother a Happy Mother’s Day!
 If you have yet to crown a statue of Mary this spring, do it today.
 As Catholics, we honor Mary as the Mother of the Church.
 She prays for us and teaches us how to follow Jesus.
-Artistic renditions of the Pentecost often depict Mary at the center of the apostles during the Pentecost.
+Artistic renditions of Pentecost often depict Mary at the center of the apostles during the Pentecost.
 Here’s my favorite.